phhu/revive-functions/README.md

 A reviver function for JSON.parse, allowing specified functions to be substituted for their output in a JSON-like structure.

-See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse for details of JSON.parse and its reviver function parameter.

 ```js
 import {
   reviveFunctions,